hedywings/objectbox/README.md

 <a name="Usage"></a>
 ## 3 Basic Usage

 **objectbox** exports its functionalities as a constructor (Objectbox Class).
 To create a box, just new an instance from the Objectbox class with input arguments of `database` and `maxNum`.
-The parameter `database` is the file path to tell NeDB of where should your data persist.
+The parameter `database` is the file path to tell NeDB where should your data persist.
 If you like to use your own database, just let `database` be your datastore object.
 The parameter `maxNum` is optional, you can use it to set the capacity of your box.

 Instance of the Objectbox class will be denoted as **_box_** in this document, and each object stored in box will be denoted as **_obj_** in this document.